-An SE registered in Luxembourg can benefit from the advantages of Luxembourg’s tax law and the double tax treaties signed between numerous countries and Luxembourg.
+An SE registered in Luxembourg can benefit from the advantages of Luxembourg’s tax laws and the double tax treaties signed between numerous countries and Luxembourg.

-_Will Luxembourg be the choice for UK-based international cross-border groups reassessing their business models in light of Brexit?
-Post-Brexit, Europe will verify that image.
-In any case, considering the advantages of SE status before Brexit is complete is an urgent a strategic direction.
+Will Luxembourg be the choice for UK-based international cross-border groups reassessing their business models in light of Brexit?
+Whatever the outcome, considering the advantages of SE status before the UK leaves the EU is an urgent strategic decision.

 1. The European company is a legal form of public limited liability company recognized in all Member States of the EEA and governed by Council Regulation n° 2157/2001/EEC on the statute for a European Company (SE), Official Journal of the European Communities L 294, 10.11.2001, P. 1.
 Currently around 2950 SE companies are incorporated in the EEA.
 See European Company Database, http://ecdb.worker-participation.eu.